 A sustainable fuel?

 However, this presents only half of the story.
-Natural gas is primarily formed from methane, which itself a greenhouse gas – in fact, it is more potent than methane.
-This may not immediately appear relevant, however in the US, where fracking is dominant, regulations are also very relaxed.
-This is to the extent that installations are not sufficient to prevent leakage of the gas to the atmosphere.
-Only 2% gas leakage is sufficient to make the products of fracking in effect as polluting as coal, research suggests fracking has average leak rates of 4-5% [cite].
-Therefore, an investment in fracking is effectively an investment in one of the most polluting energy production mechanisms on the planet.
+Natural gas is primarily formed from methane, which itself a greenhouse gas – in fact, it is more potent than CO2.
+This may not immediately appear relevant, however, in the US, where fracking is dominant, regulations are also very relaxed.
+This means many fracking installations are not sufficient to prevent leakage of the gas to the atmosphere.
+Only 2% gas leakage is sufficient to make the products of fracking in effect as polluting as coal, research suggests fracking has average leak rates of 4-5%.
+Investors should consider carefully the measures taken by their firm of choice to prevent these issues from occurring.

-This does not even begin to account for localised environmental issues, most famously detailed in the documentary Gasland, which I have not deemed necessary to detail here.
+This does not even begin to account for localised environmental issues, most famously detailed in the documentary Gasland.
+With locals facing by increased frequency earthquakes,

 A profitable investment?

 Mclean identifies three key factors which make fracking a higher risk industry than investors have so far considered.
-First, as fracking’s advent was around the time of 2007 crisis, the industry was able to take advantage of large interest rate cuts and other stimuli to raise vast sums of capital which may not have been so forthcoming in a more typica regulatory environment.
+First, as fracking’s advent was around the time of 2007 crisis, the industry was able to take advantage of large interest rate cuts and other stimuli to raise vast sums of capital which may not have been so forthcoming in a more typical fiscal environment.

 Second, as pension funds found themselves less able to turn profits from conventional, fixed-income investments, they turned to private equity companies, who, as previously mentioned, had a high propensity to invest in fracking – providing around 1/3 of all capital raised by the industry.